Education - Dyslexia and Specific Learning Difficulties (SpLD)

 Course structure

-You’ll study five modules in person at our Harcourt Hill campus.
+You’ll study five modules in person at our Headington campus.
 You’ll be taught through a range of activities to explore the complex, nuanced and interdisciplinary nature of the areas of dyslexia and specific learning difficulties.
+Monthly teaching sessions take place on four Saturdays per semester (12 per year).

 Lecturer presenting to class on campus